Skip to content

 **Important Notes:**

-- Custom fillers must inherit from the [`fillers`][cesnet_tszoo.utils.filler.Filler] base class.
+- Custom fillers must inherit from the [`fillers`](reference_fillers.md#cesnet_tszoo.utils.filler.filler.Filler) base class.

-- It is recommended to use the [`scalers`][cesnet_tszoo.utils.scaler.Scaler] base class, though this is not mandatory as long as it meets the required methods.
+- It is recommended to use the [`transformers`](reference_transformers.md#cesnet_tszoo.utils.transformer.transformer.Transformer) base class, though this is not mandatory as long as it meets the required methods.

-- If a scaler is already initialized and `partial_fit_initialized_scalers` is `False`, the scaler does not require `partial_fit`.
+- If a transformer is already initialized and `partial_fit_initialized_transformers` is `False`, the transformer does not require `partial_fit`.

 - Both `partial_fit` and `transform` methods must accept an input of type `np.ndarray` with shape `(times, features)`.